-Washington, DC, and the greater surrounding area, is frequently referred to as one of the most active cities in the country.
+Washington, DC, and the greater surrounding area is frequently referred to as one of the most active cities in the country.
 The American Fitness Index ranked DC #2 of the top 20 active U.S. cities.
 The reason DC is placed in the top tier, despite its location in presumably one of the busiest towns in America, is due to the incredible resources available to local residents.
-Community is an important part of what makes living in the Greater Washington area so valuable, and there are a number of organizations dedicated to bringing locals together through team sports.
+The community is an important part of what makes living in the Greater Washington area so valuable, and there are a number of organizations dedicated to bringing locals together through team sports.
 Beyond recreational teams, the area is brimming with opportunity to exercise outdoors in groups, with a partner, or solo.
-We’ve handpicked and highlighted below the best resources to get you started, and help you decide how you want to make DC active.
+We’ve handpicked and highlighted below the best resources to get you started and help you decide how you want to make DC active.
 Find what works for you!

 Local team sports are a great way to make friends outside the office, decompress, and socialize while you get your workout in.

 - United Social Sports

 - Washington Area Women’s Soccer League

 - Department of Parks and Recreation- Adult Sports

 Studios, Events, and Classes

 If you want to build routine into your weekly workout schedule, while meeting people in the area, workout classes and events are a great method.